 – Don’t forget to download the Subway Map before you head of the city streets.
 You’ll definitely gonna need it at one point.

-– The New Yorkers are very talkative and happy to help.
-If you need directions or even a company, many would be happy to help or accompany you.
+– New Yorkers are very talkative and happy to help.
+If you need directions or even some company, many would be happy to help or accompany you.

 – The customary tipping rate in the restaurants is around 15% to 20% of your total bill for a good service, or at least 10% for a bad one.
 At the bar, it is common to tip a 1 USD per beverage.

-– Always double check the bill – in some touristy areas tip can be included.
+– Always double check the bill – in some touristy areas tips can be included.